rallyhealth/weePickle/readme.md

 ## Limitations
 - ScalaJS is not supported (jackson-core is java-only)
 - Same macro limitations as [uPickle](http://www.lihaoyi.com/upickle/#Limitations)
+- XML support is still rudimentary and contributions are welcome.

 ## Developing
 See [developing.md](developing.md) for building, testing, and IDE support.